Bluette1/star-wars-info/README.md

 #### Loading the schema to heroku database
 - `heroku run npx prisma db push --preview-feature`

+## Potential Future Improvements / Ambitions
+- Add functionality for users to add their favourite people/persons
+- Integrate with more API's
+- Review and refurbish the styling
+- Add more code testing
+- Add more information/pages such as the user profile page

 ## 🤝 Contributing

 Contributions, issues and feature requests are welcome!